BlueWebNodes/bluewebnodes.github.io/_posts/support/2020-10-12-web-design-CSS-Animation.md

 ## Final Thoughts

 CSS animation is a simple yet powerful way to upgrade your website.
-You don’t need to go full Hollywood—just adding small touches like hover effects or smooth transitions can make a huge difference.
+Adding small touches like hover effects or smooth transitions can make a huge difference.
 With the right balance, CSS animation can turn your static pages into engaging, interactive experiences that guide users, highlight content, and give your site a personality.

 Because at the end of the day, nobody wants a boring website—not even your HTML.